-Backtesting a trading strategy is a process of testing a trading hypothesis/strategy on prior time periods.
+Backtesting a trading strategy is the process of testing a trading hypothesis/strategy on prior time periods.
 Instead of applying a strategy for the time period forward (to judge performance), which could take years, a trader can simulate his or her trading strategy on relevant past data.

 For example, say, a trader wants to test a strategy based on the notion that Internet IPOs outperform the overall market.
 If you were to test this strategy during the dotcom boom years in the late 90s, the strategy would outperform the market significantly.
 However, trying the same strategy after the bubble burst would result in dismal returns.
 The maxim ‘past performance does not necessarily guarantee future returns’ has to be kept into consideration while backtesting a trading strategy.

-Keys Decision for Backtesting Trading Strategy
+Key Decisions for Backtesting Trading Strategy

-- Platform to code and backtest trading strategy
+Platform to code and backtest trading strategy

-- Evaluate the system on benchmark parameters
+Evaluate the system on benchmark parameters

 Process of Backtesting